cremadesign/cdn/README.md

 4. <details><summary>Choose the following export settings...</summary><img src="docs/2018-export-orgchart-2.png" width="100%" alt="2018 MWG OrgChart Export Settings Screen 2"><img src="docs/2018-export-orgchart-3.png" width="100%" alt="2018 MWG OrgChart Export Settings Screen 3"></details>

 5. Click the "Export Artboard" button.
 This will save a SVG source file and minified PNG file on your desktop.
+Move this file into this repo's "www/mwg" directory.

 6. Run `yarn build` in this repo's root directory via the command line.
 This script will automatically build a linked svg file using a predefined list of cdn urls.